DentalCare Logo

 Principle Five: The X-ray Beam Should be Directed Perpendicular to the Tooth and Receptor.

-The x-ray beam must be directed perpendicular or at a right angle to the long axis of the tooth, which ideally is also perpendicular to the receptor.
+The x-ray beam must be directed perpendicular or at a right angle to the long axis of the tooth, which ideally is also perpendicular to the receptor (Figure 6).
 When this principle is not followed, an error in vertical angulation or length is seen, and the resultant image will appear either foreshortened (shorter than the actual object) or elongated (longer than the actual object).
 Right angle entry of the x-ray beam improves anatomic accuracy and reduces shape distortion.
+Table 1 provides a summary of these principles and their impact on radiographic imaging.

 image 06